 Coiled up, Rei lunged in his seat.
 “I jump in and stake her.”

 Steve frowned at him for breaking the mood.
-“Okay, she closes her eyes with a grimace that goes slack.
+“Okay, she closes her eyes with a grimace that quickly goes slack.
 You killed her.”
-He said to Tess: “A couple years ago, you made a fool of an acolyte.
-She finally learned to summon darkness, and when she bragged about it to a group of girls, you cast silence to shut her up.”
+He said to Tess: “A couple years ago, you made a fool of an acolyte who was being mean to a younger girl, and you cast silence to shut her up.”

 “Seems appropriate,” said Tess.